-The municipal shellfish co-management system in Maine is based on a partnership between the Maine Department of Marine Resources and the more than 70 municipalities who have developed a shellfish ordinance and have decided to manage their shellfish resources within their towns.1 Please visit the DMR website for agency information about this program.
+The municipal shellfish program in Maine is based on a co-management partnership between the Maine Department of Marine Resources and the more than 70 municipalities who have developed a shellfish ordinance and have decided to manage their shellfish resources within their towns.1 Please visit the DMR website for agency information about this program.

 Coastal Municipalities